teamrevlo/RevloAPI/examples/songrequests/README.md

 This sample project allows you to run a secondary bot/account in your chat, which will trigger the !songs command on Nightbot upon a Revlo reward redemption.
 This allows you to restrict the !songs command to moderators in your channel, but allow regular viewers to redeem it for points through a Revlo reward.

+To run this program you need:
+- python3 installed on your machine
+- a Twitch account which will send !song commands to nightbot

 ## Install Instructions

 * Open your terminal or Powershell and clone the project